FasterPay/docs/README.md

 ```
 # 2. Listen to FasterPay Pingbacks.

 Pingback request is sent from our servers to your Pingback listener script where we communicate to your server regarding the details about payment transactions so that your server can process the pingback automatically and deliver the goods to the respective users.
-To know more in details [click here](https://docs.paymentwall.com/reference/pingback-home)

 **Authentication**
 Header